lenn0x/Milo-Tracing-Framework/README.md

 Configuring Scribe:

-    At the moment Scribe used as a transport mechanism that forwards traces to collectors.
+    At the moment Scribe is used as a transport mechanism that forwards traces to collectors.

     scribe.conf:
         <store>